-Accessory and Junior Accessory Dwelling Units (ADU and JADU) are permitted in agricultural, single-family, and multifamily residential zones, subject to the review and approval by the

-City's community development director.
-The City updated their code to comply with State requirements in 2018, however State law was further amended in 2019.
-Consistent with State law, the current code allows ADUs to have a maximum size of 1,200 square feet; parking is not required; and the square footage is not calculated as part of the site's total floor area ratio.
+Accessory dwelling units (ADUs) and junior ADUs are permitted in agricultural, single-family, and multifamily residential zones, subject to the review and approval by the City's community development director.
+The City updated its Zoning Code to comply with State requirements in 2018, but State law was further amended in 2019.
+Consistent with State law, the current Zoning Code allows ADUs to have a maximum size of 1,200 square feet, parking is not required, and the square footage is not calculated as part of the site's total floor area ratio.
 Additionally, the conversion of space in an existing structure to an ADU is permitted, as well as newly constructed ADUs that are attached to the primary dwelling.
-However, updates to meet the following State requirements are needed: one ADU and one JADU are permitted on a lot with an existing or proposed single-family structure; ADUs are permitted in any zone that permits single-family or multifamily residential uses; and where on-site parking is lost for the construction of an ADU, that parking cannot be required to be replaced.
-While an amendment to the City's code is needed to address State requirements, the City currently permits ADUs consistent with State regulations.
-Program 6, Accessory Dwelling Units of the Housing Element will ensure that the City's zoning code is made consistent with the requirements of State law, as they relate to ADUs.
+However, updates to meet the following State requirements are needed: one ADU and one junior ADU are permitted on a lot with an existing or proposed single-family structure; ADUs are permitted in any zone that permits single-family or multifamily residential uses; and where on-site parking is lost for the construction of an ADU, that parking cannot be required to be replaced.
+While an amendment to the City's Zoning Code is needed to address State requirements, the City currently permits ADUs consistent with State regulations.
+Program 6, Accessory Dwelling Units, of the Housing Element will ensure that the City's Zoning Code is made consistent with the requirements of State law as they relate to ADUs.